GeorgiosEtsias/GeorgiosEtsias.github.io/_posts/2020-07-13-Timeseries-prediction-NARX.md

 The project uses a [nonlinear autoregressive exogenous (NARX)](https://en.wikipedia.org/wiki/Nonlinear_autoregressive_exogenous_model), model to make time-series prediction on data obtained from drive cycling testing on buses.
 In total 25 data-series ([bus2data.m](https://github.com/GeorgiosEtsias/Time-series-prediction-NARX/tree/master/Data)), corresponding to three different [drive cycles](https://en.wikipedia.org/wiki/Driving_cycle) were obtained from the same bus.
 In each dataset four variables were experimentally quantified: engine torque, engine speed, air temperature intake, and exhaust fume temperature.
 Exhaust fume temperature served as the output variable, while the remaining 3 were the inputs of the NARX.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Results%20NARX/BusBelfast.jpg" alt="l try">
+Figure 1: A bus in the streets of Belfast ([source](https://www.irishnews.com/news/northernirelandnews/2016/11/16/news/bus-route-in-west-belfast-remains-suspended-due-to-anti-social-behaviour-785974/))

 Five different MATLAB scripts were included in the repository: